Simma Holt

+Early life and education

-Born in Vegreville, Alberta as Simma Milner, the sixth of eight children, she received a Bachelor of Arts degree, with majors in English and Psychology, in 1944 from the University of Manitoba.
-That same year she began a 30-year career at The Vancouver Sun newspaper as a reporter, feature writer, and columnist.
+Born in Vegreville, Alberta as Simma Milner, the sixth of eight children, Holt received a Bachelor of Arts degree, with majors in English and psychology, in 1944 from the University of Manitoba.

 Journalism

 Her interest in journalism began as a child when the sole operator of the Vegriville Observer would welcome her observing his production of the paper.
 Partly due to male students at the University of Manitoba participating in the Second World War, Holt became the first female managing editor of the student newspaper The Manitoban and university correspondent for the Winnipeg Free Press.
 On D-Day, her first day using the machine, Holt mistakenly clogged up the teletype machine at the Canadian Press in Calgary.

 A few months later, she started her career at The Vancouver Sun.
 At the start of Holt's journalism career, women were rarely employed as professional journalists.
-She gained reputation as a tough reporter by working in traditionally-male beats such as crime and waterfront reporting.
+She gained a reputation as a tough reporter by working in traditionally-male beats such as crime and waterfront reporting.
 Holt's style was seen as tough advocacy or crusading investigative journalism in potentially-controversial topics such as prostitution.
-Sexism incidents included coworkers handing her nude photos of women and being told by her editor she would be fired if she again snuck into the male-only Terminal Club to cover a story.
+Sexism incidents included coworkers handing her photos of nude women and being told by her editor she would be fired if she again snuck into the male-only Terminal Club to cover a story.